 Popcorn ceilings, otherwise known as stucco ceilings, acoustic ceilings, or cottage cheese ceilings, were hugely popular in residential houses built between the 1930s and 1990s in Canada.
 Characterized by their textured look and feel by being stippled with a sponge, or sprayed on with a hopper gun using a special mix, these ceilings were commonly found in entrance hallways, bedrooms, and basements of homes.
-But, the days of the popcorn ceiling were numbered.
+But, the days of these ceilings were numbered.
 Why was this the case?
-Are there any benefits to having a popcorn ceiling today?
+Are there any benefits to having this type of ceiling today?
 And why would homeowners choose this particular style in the first place?
 Let’s get right into exploring the history, and pros and cons of popcorn ceilings.

 An Unpoppable Trend?